 - Q: How high should I go for optimal altitude training effects?
 A: The optimal altitude for training typically ranges between 6,500 and 8,000 feet (2,000 to 2,500 meters).
 However, this can vary depending on individual factors and training goals.

 - Q: Can altitude training help with weight loss?
-A: Altitude exposure can increase metabolic rate and calorie burn, potentially aiding in weight loss.
-However, it should not be relied upon as a primary weight loss strategy and should be combined with proper nutrition and exercise.
+A: Altitude exposure can raise metabolic rate and calorie burn, potentially aiding in weight loss.
+However, it should not be relied on as a primary weight loss strategy and should be paired with proper nutrition and exercise.